National Honor Society

 - The Principal will appoint five members of the faculty to serve on a selection committee.
 The advisor is an ex-officio member of the committee.

-- Students who have qualified with a 90.0 (Classes of 2018, 2019, and 2020)/93.0 (Class of 2021 and beyond) or above average will be notified in writing that they will be considered for membership if they comply with the requirements of leadership, character, and service.
+- Students who have qualified with a 93.0 or above average will be notified in writing that they will be considered for membership if they comply with the requirements of leadership, character, and service.
 Students must provide a completed activity form giving references to attest to their merit in the areas of leadership, character, and service.

 - The high school staff will be provided with a list of nominees and also a description of criteria which members must meet.
 Staff will nominate individuals in each of the three categories.